-Distributions to individuals and other non-corporate share-holders of investment income reported by the fund as derived from qualified dividend income are eligible for taxation for federal income tax purposes at the more favorable net capital gain rates.
-Qualified dividend income generally includes dividends received by the fund from domestic and some foreign corporations.
+Distributions to individuals and other non-corporate shareholders of investment income reported by a fund as derived from gualified dividend income are eligible for taxation for federal income tax purposes at the more favorable net capital gain rates.
+Qualified dividend income generally includes dividends received by a fund from domestic and some foreign corporations.
 It does not include income from investments in debt securities or, generally, from real estate investment trusts.
-In addition, the fund must meet certain holding period and other requirements with respect to the dividend-paying stocks in its portfolio and the share-holder must meet certain holding period and other requirements with respect to the fund's shares for the lower tax rates to apply.
+In addition, a fund must meet certain holding period and other requirements with respect to the dividend-paying stocks in its portfolio and the shareholder must meet certain holding period and other requirements with respect to a fund's shares for the lower tax rates to apply.
+It is not clear what portion of a fund's distributions will be derived from gualifying dividends and therefore will constitute gualified dividend income; it is not likely that a significant portion of DWS Emerging Markets Fixed Income Fund's distributions will constitute qualified dividend income.